-This statement therefore sets out Wynnstay’s current approach to understanding the potential risks of such abuses, and the steps in place and to be implemented, to prevent modern slavery or human trafficking events occurring within its own business and associated supply chains.
-This statement relates to intentions and actions taken during the financial year, and to the future development of procedures for identifying risks and preventing abuses.
+Following the introduction of the Modern Slavery Act 2015, the Group has adopted a statement, to be reviewed annually, regarding the procedures in place to limit the risk of slavery or human trafficking events occurring within its business and supply chain.
+This statement sets out Wynnstay’s current approach to understanding the potential risks of such abuses, and the steps in place and to be implemented, to prevent modern slavery or human trafficking events occurring within its own business and associated supply chains.
+This statement relates to intentions and actions taken during the financial year, and the future development of procedures for identifying risks and preventing abuses.

 This statement has been approved by the Company’s Board of Directors, who will review and update it annually.

 30 January 2018